ChiehHsinJesseLai/ctm-notebook/README.md

 ## CTM Training and Evaluation
-This repository contains the codebase for Consistency Trajectory Model(CTM) implemented using PyTorch for conducting experiments on LSUN Bedroom images
+This repository contains the codebase for Consistency Trajectory Model(CTM) implemented using PyTorch for conducting experiments on LSUN Bedroom images.
+The latest code is available in branch "ctm_lsun_bedroom_refactor".

 ## Prerequisites